 This video was taken January 2018.
 The road is now completely paved in March 2019!

 We took this video by strapping our Sony Action Cam to the top of our car so that we can show you what the route looks like.
 We saw a few sedans on this road so if you’re worried that you can’t make it in a sedan, don’t!
 You can definitely drive a sedan to Rio Celeste.
-The main road in Bijagua is completely paved as you can see.
+Just make sure to drive slow and carefully because the road is narrow and windy.

 How to get to Rio Celeste from Liberia

 If you’re coming from Liberia International Airport, turn left onto the main road towards Liberia on Route 21.
 Then turn left onto the InterAmericana highway 1 for about 40 kilometers (25 miles) and then exit left off the highway towards Upala (Route 6).
 You’ll continue on this road for another 33 kilometers (20 miles) until you reach Bijagua.

 Once you get to Bijagua, you’ll turn right about 1 kilometer (.6 mile) north of Pizza Barrigon.
 Continue on this road for about 25 minutes.
 This drive takes about 1.5 hours.

 This route is on all well paved roads and is a very easy drive.